Arthritis: A Multimodal Treatment Approach

 These are thought to have anti-inflammatory effects and provide the necessary components for cartilage repair.
 They require several months to evaluate response.
 There are a number of combined products on the market, as well as newer joint diets that have these included.
 Ensure that fatty acids are not given to a pet with a history of pancreatitis or miniature schnauzers that are prone to it.

 Omega Three Fatty Acids

 Certain dietary fats, typically cold water fish oils, have been found to have anti-inflammatory properties.
 While this finding has primarily been used in the treatment of itchy skin, many arthritic dogs and cats have also benefited from supplementation.
 These products require at least one month to evaluate a patient’s response.
 Although helpful, the changes will not usually be dramatic.
 Flax seed is not readily converted to fatty acids in cats and dogs, although used in humans.
-The appropriate dose is still somewhat controversial but the ratio of EPA (eicosapentenoic acid) to DHA (docosahexenoic acid) should be 3:2.
-It is my understanding that omega 3:6 are of benefit, and although not harmful omega 9 has not been shown to be of benefit.
+The appropriate dose is still somewhat controversial.
+Cognitive function is thought to also benefit with the use of omega 3 fatty acids in older pets.

-These neutriceutals are believed to provide the nutritional building blocks for cartilage repair.
+These neutraceuticals are believed to provide the nutritional building blocks for cartilage repair.
 Beyond this, MSM seems to have anti-inflammatory properties and may act as an anti-oxidant (see below).

 Anti-oxidants and Free Radical Scavengers

 It is thought the the process of aging is a reflection of free radicals harming our joints, skin and brain through structural protein damage and inflammation.
 Perhaps supplementing with additional anti-oxidants can retard age-related change.